-With Weighted Fair Queuing, also called Weighted Round Robin (WRR), you assign a minimum or reserved bandwidth to each traffic class.
+With Weighted Fair Queuing, also called Weighted Round Robin (WRR), the user assigns a minimum or reserved bandwidth to each traffic class.
 This helps ensure that data packets with a lower priority are also sent although the network is very busy.